fraserlab/sci-dependentcare/pages/survey.md

 * We have our elderly mother-in-law living with us, so we must balance risk of exposure to her with childcare needs.
 It's a double-bind without a clear solution.

 * Some (any) help with childcare is desperately needed.

+* It is important that there are affordable options for postdocs.
+We only earn ~$3000 per month and daycare costs for postdocs are an enormous barrier to staying in academia.

+* Even if we get resources for childcare, what safety policies will be in place to ensure we are not further spreading COVID

+* It would be great to run a tutoring or STEM support session set up for school aged children and have PhD, MD, DDS student volunteers to run the sessions.
+Many parents have concerns when it comes to education and it would be great to have some sort of STEM support during this time.
+Also, students will be able to add in their resume/CV.

+* thanks for sending out this survey , it would also be great to have another community panel hearing from UCSF pediatricians about updated news on risk of getting/transmitting/dying from COVID19 in children.
+It would also be great to hear thoughts on shared childcare 'pods' , and best practices if families group together to prevent spread of COVID19.

+* hope regular testing will be carried out for all the teachers, like once per month.

+* Drop-in childcare preferably outdoors for a few hours while parent is conducting experiments

+* What happens if daycares are shut down again?

+* Willing to be flexible and creative

+* Group care with families with similar values on the isolationist scale and a dedicated person (to say 3-4 kids/families) could be effective.

+* Will gathering people in UCSF into small group (5 families per group), parents take turns of offering teaching for the kids.
+This schooling bubble may help to keep normal life and minimize the pandemic spreading.

+* I hope that all UCSF staff are getting asked these questions, including food service, cleaning, etc staff members